Cheesecake Bars

 Pour the batter into the warm crust.

 Bake for about 45 minutes, until the filling is set but still a little jiggly in the center (it will continue to cook as it cools).
-An instant-read thermometer, inserted into the filling about 1″ in from the edge, should read 180°F-190°F. Remove the bars from the oven, and cool at room temperature for 30 minutes.
-Refrigerate until cold, at least 6 hours but preferably overnight.
+Cool at room temperature for 30 minutes, then refrigerate until cold, at least 6 hours or overnight.

-Before serving, use the foil overhang to lift the cheesecake out of the pan and onto a cutting board.
+Use the foil overhang to lift the cheesecake out of the pan and onto a cutting board.
 Cut into squares, wiping the knife clean with a damp cloth between slices.
-Serve cold and enjoy!
+Serve and enjoy!

 You May Also Like